maj-biostat/misc-notes/neovim.md

 This can be maddening to a nube (to say the least) because your cursor will bounce all over the place while trying to navigate through parentheses.
 You can turn it off with `:NoMatchParen` and turn it back on again with `:DoMatchParen` should you wish to.
 See https://vimhelp.org/pi_paren.txt.html.
+Also see https://vimawesome.com/plugin/vim-matchup for a seemingly viable alternative.

 ## Navigation and motion